Nephilinae

-Nephilidae is a spider family commonly referred to as golden orb-weavers.
-The various genera in the Nephilidae family were formerly placed in Tetragnathidae and Araneidae.
-All nephilid genera partially renew their webs.
+Nephilinae is a spider subfamily in the family Araneidae, commonly referred to as golden orb-weavers.
+It has also been treated as the family Nephilidae.
+The various genera in the subfamily were formerly placed in Tetragnathidae.
+All nephiline genera partially renew their webs.

 Reproductive behavior

 The genera Herennia, Nephilengys and Nephilingis display extreme sexually driven selection.
 The pedipalps of these genera have become highly derived by evolving enlarged, complex palpal bulbs which break off inside the females' copulatory openings after copulation.
 The broken palps serve as mating plugs, which makes future matings with a mated female more difficult.
 These genera of spiders also participate in mate guarding; a mated male will stand guard by his female and chase off other males, thereby increasing the mated male's paternity share.
 Mated males are castrated in the process of mate plugging, though this may be an advantage in mate guarding, as mated males have been observed to fight more aggressively and win more frequently than virgin males.
 So while the female spiders are still at least potentially polygamous, the males have become monogamous.